microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

-# Introduction
+# SCSM Diagnostic Tool

-*SCSM Diagnostic Tool* allows you to collect diagnostic logs from your Service Manager environment to help you and Microsoft technical support engineers to resolve Service Manager technical incidents faster.
+The *SCSM Diagnostic Tool* allows you to collect diagnostic logs from your Service Manager environment to help you and Microsoft technical support engineers to resolve Service Manager technical incidents faster.
 It is a light, script-based, open-source tool.
 SCSM Diagnostic Tool discovers the SCSM components installed locally on the system (like Primary/Secondary Management Server, Data Warehouse Management Server, Portal, Console) and collects information accordingly.

 In addition, it runs predefined "rules" against the collected info and generates a file named *Findings.html*.
 Customers can open this file and can implement the suggested actions prior to open a ticket with Microsoft Customer Support Services (CSS).